omerugi/Monom-Polynom/README.md

 3.``public void substract(Polynom_able p1)``

-The function receive a Polynom and substract it from "this" Polynom Obj. in the class.
+The function receives a Polynom and subtracts it from "this" Polynom Obj. in the class.

 Way of action:

 +    Construct a new Iterator on p1.
-+    If p1 is same as the Polynom Obj. (same pointer). the Polynom is initialized.
++    If p1 is the same as the Polynom Obj. (same pointer). the Polynom is initialized.
 +    Using a while loop- change the coefficients of every Monom in p1 to the opposite sign. (negative <--> Positive.)
 +    Using add Monom method adding each Monom of p1 to the Polynom Obj.